 expanded sanctions to Russian individuals and Crimean companies.

-Though it is unlikely the turmoil would lead to a disruption
+Although it is unlikely the turmoil would lead to a

-in energy supplies from Russia, top global oil exporter Saudi
+disruption in energy supplies from Russia, top global oil

-Arabia volunteered to supply more crude in the event of a
+exporter Saudi Arabia volunteered to supply more crude in the

 (Reporting by Herbert Lash; Additional reporting by Marc Jones